 Drinking alcohol can increase your risk of developing liver disease and cause irreparable damage to this very important part of your body.
 In fact, alcohol is a major cause of the 25% increase in deaths from liver disease in England over the last decade (from 9,231 in 2001 to 11,575 in 2009)2.

 Overall, alcohol-related liver disease accounts for well over a third (37%) of liver disease deaths.
 And figures show victims of liver disease are getting younger – more than one in 10 of deaths of people in their 40s are from liver disease, most of them from alcochol-related liver disease3.

-There are many types of liver disease, three of the most common are:
+There are many types of liver disease, four of the most common are:

 1. Alcohol-related fatty liver-disease